 In Europe there are contradictory strategies in motion.
 Each country decides for itself how it tests its citizens, how it prevents contagion and how it manages medical supplies.
 “Cooperation is essential,” warn the experts, but is anyone listening?

-people and threatening our way of life.
+The idea is simple.
+In Italy as in China, and everywhere in the world, Covid-19 is spreading fear and anxiety, killing thousands of people and threatening our way of life.
 As a pandemic, declared by the WHO on 11 March, it does not care about national borders and the consequences are severe in all European countries.

 “We are waves of the same sea, leaves of the same tree, flowers of the same garden”

 But so far, instead of international coordination, or strategic cooperation between states, the fight against the spread of the disease seems to be decided on a case-by-case scenario.
 Not only that, countries are adopting protectionist measures (export bans, the closure of borders) and in some cases, even taking measures that appear contradictory.

 The message on the Chinese doctors’ flag in Italy was that we should all cooperate.
 But that is not happening in Europe right now.
 Although the EU is a common market without borders, it has no say on health issues.
 That is decided through national policy according to the treaties.

 So far, European countries have taken different approaches on such important ways of containing the virus as: testing the population; managing supplies of medical equipment and health care approaches.
 Early on in the crisis, there was even the question of whether the best way to prevent the spread of the virus was through isolation or, on the contrary, “group immunity”.
 Although the group immunity strategy, notably adopted by the UK, but also the Netherlands, was soon shown to be unworkable.